zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

   ![Screenshot environment variables](./02.png)

-- Once you have provided all of the required environment variables.
-Open an administrative PowerShell window and run the script with the command:
+- Once you have provided all of the required environment variables, open a PowerShell window (as an Administrator) and run the script with the command:

   ```powershell
   .\vCenter_onboarding.ps1